datagroup-one/spark-streaming-cookbook/README.md

 ## Structure

+- `pyspark_park_streaming.ipynb/` – Real-world pyspark streaming scenarios with solutions
-- `scenarios/` – Real-world streaming scenarios with solutions
+- `structured-streaming.md/` – Real-world pyspark structured streaming scenarios with solutions
-- `resources/` – External links, documentation, and reading material
 - `README.md` – Overview of the project and its purpose
+- `template.md` – Overview of the project guide and scope for team collaboration

 ## Usage